DeeAlfonso/freeCodeCamp/guide/english/bulma/index.md

 ---
 ## Bulma

-Bulma is an open source CSS framework based on flexbox and used by more than 100,000 developers.
+Bulma is an open source CSS framework based on Flexbox, and is used by more than 100,000 developers.

 Why Bulma?
 * 100% Responsive.
 * Modular.